AbsaOSS/simba-athena-login-service-support/README.md

 ```

 ### Use pre-built jar package
-Not yet available (TODO future: You can download the pre-built jar file from the latest release [here](https://github.com/AbsaOSS/simba-athena-login-service-support/releases))
+You can download the pre-built jar file from the latest release [here](https://github.com/AbsaOSS/simba-athena-login-service-support/releases)

 ### Config athena driver